Consumer World

 =================================

 • Don't fight the crowds on the return lines the day after Christmas.
 Go back a day or two later, or better yet, see if the store provides free returns by mail.
-To improve your chances of getting full credit, provide a sales slip or gift receipt, return the item in new condition, unopened, and with all packaging material.
+To improve your chances of getting full credit, provide a sales slip or gift receipt, return the item in new condition, unopened if possible, and with all packaging material.
 Returns without a receipt are subject to the posted return policy, which might result in your receiving only a merchandise credit for the lowest price the item has sold for recently, or possibly no refund or exchange at all.

 • Check if online purchases are subject to any return fees.
 If possible, return those purchases to a retailer's brick and mortar location or free drop-off spots to avoid those charges and/or the cost of postage.